 "The pen is mightier than the sword" is not an empty phrase; the ability to convey emotion through writing is a valuable skill, and one that's increasingly neglected, in my view, in our STEM-focused education system.

-The poem must be at least somewhat related to animals.
+The poem must be at least somewhat related to animals in some way.
 Other than that, you have carte blanche.

-In 2020 (the first year I did this), many of the poems I received were low-effort.
-You're not going to win with a low-effort poem - if you're serious about winning, please take the poem seriously and give it your best shot, since it is the sole criterion I will use to decide the winners! :) Scroll down and check out last year's winning poems to get an idea of the level of competition.
+If you're serious about winning, please take the poem seriously and give it your best shot, since it is the sole criterion I will use to decide the winners!

 If you win, I will share your poem and a photo of you (that you'll send me if you win) on this blog when I announce the winners.
 If you're cool with that, please apply.